 ‘ASEAN is quite a big market for the whole world.
 We don’t want to go into a trade war,’ the veteran prime minister known to be wary also of China’s influence, said.
 ‘But sometimes when they’re unnice to us, we have to be unnice to them.’

 He also indicated that things may only change if there were to be a change in Washington and a new US leader.
 ‘We should have one voice.
 If you go it alone, you will be bullied,’ he concluded.

 ASEAN needs the United States to counter the growing military might of China in the region

 The problems for ASEAN is the security situation.

 Ultimately, the block with a population of over 600 million people, lies in close proximity to China, which in recent years has been rearming its military and flexing its economic muscles with its belt and road initiative.

 The US delegation at the ASEAN summit this week was rebuffed when it, under National Security adviser Robert C. O’ Brien, called for the meeting to robustly take on China over South China Sea tensions in the region.

 The bloc and Asia Pacific countries are being left with a clear message from this United States administration.
 American support in the area now comes at a price and that price is a better deal for US exporters.

 Tempting not to pay the price in the short term

-It will be tempting for ASEAN and its Asia Pacific neighbours not to pay up and pursue the global consensus in pursuit of increased GDP.
+It will be tempting for ASEAN and Asian pacific neighbours not to pay up and pursue the global consensus in pursuit of increased GDP.